awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Distributor ]

 Use [Distributor](distributor.md) to create and deploy packages to managed instances\.
 Distributor lets you package your own software—or find AWS\-provided agent software packages, such as **AmazonCloudWatchAgent**—to install on AWS Systems Manager managed instances\.
+After you install a package for the first time, you can use Distributor to completely uninstall and reinstall a new package version, or perform an in\-place update that adds new or changed files only\.
 Distributor publishes resources, such as software packages, to AWS Systems Manager managed instances\.

 ------